 What to consider before buying an under counter fridge

 If your under counter fridge is just for you, you won't need to worry too much about the capacity.
 Average capacity for this type of fridge is around the 120ltr mark, with cheaper models falling under the hundreds.
+And that will be plenty for a one or two person household.

-Anything quieter than 40 decibels (dB) is considered a quiet fridge – something to bear in mind if you're buying an under counter fridge, live in a flat and have a bedroom right next to the kitchen.
+Anything quieter than 40 decibels (dB) is considered a quiet fridge – something to bear in mind if you're buying an under counter fridge, live in a flat or have a bedroom right next to the kitchen.
 Putting an extra fridge in a garage?
 One with a higher decibel rating won't bother you.

 Freestanding or integrated?